Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Related Work

 \subsection{Datasets}

 \paragraph{Media Frame Corpus (MFC)}

 MFC \citep{card_media_2015} is a collection of annotated U.S. newspaper articles on topics like immigration, smoking, and same-sex marriage, analysed for framing.
 Utilising the Policy Frames Codebook (PFC) by \citet{Boydstun2014}, the MFC adopts 14 frame dimensions such as ``security and defense'' and ``cultural identity'' for categorising policy discourse.
-Despite achieving an inter-coder reliability (ICR) of 0.60, critiques, particularly from \citet{ali_survey_2022}, argue that the PFC’s broad dimensions conflate topics with frames, potentially missing nuanced strategic framing.
+Despite achieving an inter-coder reliability (ICR) of 0.60, critiques, particularly \citet{ali_survey_2022}, argue that the PFC’s broad dimensions conflate topics with frames, potentially missing nuanced strategic framing.

 Moreover, MFC categorises content into wide-ranging dimensions (i.e., politics, economic, etc.) that might not always precisely capture the specific framing intended by a news headline \cite{ali_survey_2022}.
-This categorisation can make it difficult to directly identify whether and how a headline is framed without a deeper, nuanced analysis.
-For example, the headline ``Where the jobs are'' has been annotated using the framing dimension ``Economic'', while the following portion of text ``Critics of illegal immigration can make many cogent arguments to support the position that the U.S. Congress and the Colorado legislature must develop effective and well-enforced immigration policies that will restrict the number of people who migrate here legally and illegally.'' was annotated using the framing dimension ``Policy prescription''.
+This categorisation can make it difficult to directly identify if and how a headline is framed without a deeper, nuanced analysis.

 \paragraph{Gun Violence Frame Corpus (GVFC)} Another significant dataset in the field of framing analysis is the GVFC, introduced by \citet{liu_detecting_2019}.
 This dataset concentrates on the issue of Gun Violence in the U.S. The creation process began with defining nine distinct ``frames'' related to the topic, drawing from existing literature and a preliminary data analysis.
 A specialised codebook was then developed, serving as a training tool for annotators along with annotation guidelines.